wavesgroup/pfml-iccs-talk/slides/machine-learning.md

 ## ...and so it eats the Numerical Weather Prediction (NWP) as well

-* We've entered a new revolution in NWP.
+* We've entered a new era of NWP.
-* AI NWP models are:
+* Data-based (AI) NWP models are:
   - orders of magnitude faster;
   - match or beat the accuracy of traditional models on _some_ metrics.
 * New AI models appear rapidly: FourCastNet, GraphCast, PanguWeather, FuXi, NeuralGCM, AtmoRep, ClimaX, STORMER, ACE, StormCast, etc.
-* Though extremely useful for prediction, they cannot (yet) replace the traditional physics-based models.
+* Though extremely useful for prediction, they can't (yet) replace the physics-based models.
 </section>